cfriot/music-to-led/README.md

 fps: 60

-# Tell to electron to display the GUI or not
+# Display the GUI or not.

 display_interface: false

 # Audio ports
 # List of used audio ports
-# Can be listed with listAvailableDevices.sh
+# Can be listed with --list-available-devices
 # Can be changed with "Change audio channel"

 audio_ports: